Corporation for Public Broadcasting says it's shutting down

 Shock and sadness reverberated through the public media system Friday.

-"I didn't really see a day where this separate institution, which is set up to serve the public, would be shut down," said Tim Bruno, general manager of Radio Catskill, an NPR member station.
+"I didn't really see a day where this separate institution, which is set up to serve the public, would be shut down," said Tim Bruno, general manager of Radio Catskill, an NPR affiliate in upstate New York.
 "I don't know what stage of grief I'm in right now."

+Earlier this summer, some stations began laying off staff in anticipation of federal funding cuts.
+On Wednesday, WQED — which runs a TV station and classical radio station in Pittsburgh — announced plans to lay off 35% of its staff.

+Other operations, including Nashville Public Media, Louisville Public Media and KUOW in Seattle, say they are seeing a big surge in donations in response to the cuts.

 "The ripple effects of this closure will be felt across every public media organization and, more importantly, in every community across the country that relies on public broadcasting," NPR President and CEO Katherine Maher said in a statement.